 The Meaning of Life

-In ancient Egyptian mythology, the god Ra travelled the
+In ancient Egyptian mythology, the sun was the god Ra,

 Crossing the Abyss